-This might be the only 1989 set with Ken Griffey Jr. where it’s not the most talked about card.
+This might be the only 1989 set with a Ken Griffey Jr. Rookie Card where it’s not the most talked about card.
 We can thank Billy Ripken’s bat for that.
-As far as rookie cards go, this one is plain except for the fact of who’s on it.
+As far as Rookie Cards go, this one is plain except for the fact of who’s on it.
 It’s not expensive or hard to find either.

 1989 Fleer Glossy Ken Griffey Jr. #548

 Topps wasn’t the only company to offer slightly slicker versions of their base cards in the form of a premium factory set.
 Fleer did the same in 1989, as they had for the previous few years.
 Visually, the 1989 Fleer Glossy Ken Griffey Jr. is the same as his main card.
 But to touch it, the Glossy version has the added sheen.
 The scarcest of the Fleer Glossy baseball sets, it’s still estimated that about 30,000 were produced.
 Making things tougher for those looking for top-condition cards is the fact that the Griffey is often found with rough centering.

 Food-issue sets were still common in 1989.
 That comes into play here with a set of four Ken Griffey Jr. cards that were included in specially marked boxes of Mother’s Cookies for a limited time.
 The photos, which were shot by Barry Colla, show tons of personality and make for a fun oddball release.
 Because it’s believed to be slightly short printed, card #2 — the one where he’s holding a ball — might cost a little more.

 Mother’s produced a fifth Ken Griffey Jr. card in 1989.
 Not to be confused with the four-card set dedicated to the rookie, this one was given out as part of a stadium-issue team set.